rajavi-mishra/Matrix-Operations/README.md

+## Matrix Operations
-Slower than numpy, but much faster than the naive implementations of matrix operations.
+Slower than numpy, but faster than the naive implementations of matrix operations.